nayrnet/docker-direwolf/README.md

  - direwolf (stable or dev)
    - telegraf sidecar to scrape metrics
    - frontail sidecar to direwolf Web Console
+   - docker-log-parser to scrape logs to db
  - InfluxDB
  - Grafana
  - Postgres
  - Nginx

 ### Kubernetes (soon)
+> If you Transmit you should run 1 instance with hardware wired in paralell across multiple nodes and failover.
+> If you Recieeve only then you can run multiple instances on each node you wire audio/radios up to.

  Helm Install HA Stack  with:
  - direwolf (stable or dev)
-   - telegraf sidecar to scrape metrics
+   - telegraf sidecar to scrape metrics to InfluxDB
    - frontail sidecar to direwolf Web Console
+   - docker-log-parser to scrape logs to Postgres
  - InfluxDB Operator for HA Setup
  - Grafana
  - Postgres Operator for HA Setup